 Since the 1950s the drink's packaging has featured polka dots (originally white on a blue background) in reference to the stars of the Milky Way.
 Calpis is sold in the U.S. as Calpico to avoid the unappealing meaning of the name in English.

-Calpis is available as a concentrate meant to be diluted with water or milk, or as ready-to-drink version plain or with fruit flavors.
+Calpis is available as a concentrate meant to be diluted with water or milk.
+A ready-to-drink carbonated version was introduced in 1973 and is now available in other fruit flavors.

 Its kind of like a skim milk mixed with 7Up, I guess.
 A tasty drink, its soothing and gentle, not especially exciting as a soda.

 Like milk, this is more about soothing flavor.
 Its not very carbonated or very strong flavored.
 Its all about soothing mellow cooling the tongue, with just a weak lemon/lime flavor.

 Lactose, glucose, sugar, skim milk powder, lactic acid (with a lactic acid cultver), natural and artificial flavours.